 Best pregnancy-safe color-safe shampoo

 Trying to find a shampoo that’s pregnancy-safe and won’t dull your color-treated hair can be hard, but this formula does it all.
 The main problem that comes from coloring your hair is a lack of moisture and shine, which many shampoos are also known for depleting.
 This shampoo does the opposite, thanks to a blend of coconut, shea butter, and honey that lock in moisture while pumpkin seed oil keeps your color looking bright and shiny.
+Reviewers with curly hair were all about this shampoo and loved that it also smelled great.

 Best pregnancy-safe plant-based shampoo

 Everyone’s skin and hair reacts differently to pregnancy, but for a lot of women it tends to leave them feeling drier than usual.
 If that’s the case for you, this super rich shampoo will be your hair’s best friend.
 Amazonian-derived Rahua oil is the signature ingredient, but it also uses morete oil (an Amazonian fruit), aloe, and quinoa protein for moisture, strength, and protection against UVA rays.
+Thanks to the passion fruit and mango aroma you’ll feel as if you’re taking a shower in a tropical enclave.

 Best pregnancy-safe shampoo and body wash

 Another baby shampoo and body wash hybrid for the win!
 This paired down formula is super gentle, as it is free of phthalates, parabens, dyes, SLS/SLES, formaldehyde donors, and synthetic fragrances, but also cares for your hair and skin with added almond oil, jojoba, aloe vera, and coconut oil.
+The naturally-derived calendula strengthens hair and adds shine.

 Best pregnancy-safe shampoo bar